 The I-Corps program teaches entrepreneurial skills to teams of faculty, students, and/or staff at University of Massachusetts Lowell, The University of Massachusetts Medical School, University of Massachusetts Boston, University of Massachusetts Dartmouth and Middlesex Community College.

-- Out-of-class Teams will conduct thirty interviews with potential customers and record insights to gain a better understanding of customers and testing business assumptions.
+- Teams will conduct 10-12 interviews with potential customers and record insights to gain a better understanding of customers and testing business assumptions.

 Students developing new ideas that are not linked to their graduate program or a faculty member's research are encouraged to come together as a group of 2-3 individuals with complementary skill sets.
 They should consider enlisting the advice and counsel of a faculty member who has relevant technical or industry-based information.
 While this faculty member may not be expected to be involved in the day-to-day operations of the fledgling business, or participate fully in workshops or training activities, they might provide: